Who is psychotherapy for?

 How do you charge for the sessions?

-If you get a Mental Health Treatment Plan from your GP or Psychiatrist, you are entitled to a $89.65 Medicare rebate per session.
-Please feel free to contact me to discuss my schedule of fees.
+My fee per session is $210.
+If you get a Mental Health Treatment Plan from your GP or Psychiatrist, you are entitled to a $92.90 Medicare rebate per session.

 This is a fee-paying service.
 I do not bulk bill but can process Medicare rebates for you.
 Fees are payable on the day via EFT, Visa or MasterCard only.

-If you do not have access to Medicare or would like to engage in an extended therapeutic program beyond the Medicare-rebated sessions, or would like to engage in couples counseling which is not entitled to a Medicare rebate, please contact me to discuss the schedule of fees.
+If you do not have access to Medicare or would like to engage in an extended therapeutic program beyond the Medicare-rebated sessions please contact me to discuss the schedule of fees.

 What if I need to cancel an appointment?